den-materials/php-crud/README.md

 ## Connect to MySQL

+In the last unit, we did all of our connections to PostgreSQL, and we used the Sequelize tool to make our job easier.
+With MAMP, we make connections directly to MySQL (very similar to PostgreSQL, but with a few minor differences).

-Simple database connection and querying looks like this:
+A simple database connection and querying looks like this:

 ```php
 $servername = "localhost";